LesJahames/mindustry-hacked/README.md

 * Vector (Fast & Agile, Deadly, but weak compared to the other things in M1NDU5TRY H4CK3D)

+> V3CT0R is now protected by a shielding

 ## Ground

 * Warhound (Slow, Durable, and deals decent damage)

+> W4RH0UND can now heal units in a range

 ## Special

 * FL4GSH1P (This unit is produced by Core: H4CK3D, controlled by player / Builds quickly, Mines very fast, Mines just about everything, Has the ability to repair everything, Durable, Moderately dangerous, Fast & Agile)

 > The FL4GSH1P was built to allow players who like fighting, and built for players who also like building & mining.

+> FL4GSH1P is now protected by a shielding and can heal units in a range.
+(Currently healing doesn't work :S)